Tockra/domain_refresher/README.md

 }
 ```
 This config file would update the domain example.com and second.com every 10 minutes.
 If the login information is wrong or you don't own the given domains this tool will crash.

+# Known Bugs
+If you add a wrong domain to config.json, you get the console message "Problem with host login!" instead of "Wrong domain information".